Who is this article for?

 The recommended, standard option is configured by default.

-Follow the instructions at Upgrade Code42 app security to archive key password.
+Follow the instructions at Enable archive key password security for backups.